Klopp Clarifies AFCON Remark

-Speaking to the press after Liverpool FC’s 2-0 victory over Porto, manager Jürgen Klopp clarified his comments from the weekend about the Africa Cup of Nations (AFCON).
+Speaking to the press after Liverpool FC’s 2-0 victory over Porto, manager Jürgen Klopp clarified his comments from the weekend about the Africa Cup of Nations.
+The manager had previously stated that there was just the small matter of the competition taking place in the new year as a response to a journalist who suggested he must be happy there were no more international breaks on the horizon.

 “I didn’t call it a ‘little continent.”